ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: pre}

-### Delete a file share
+#### Delete a file share in the CLI
 {: #delete-file-share-cli}

 Run the `share_delete` command ans specify the file share ID.

-Before you can delete a file share, make sure that it's unmounted from virtual server instances and that all mount targets belonging to the file share are [deleted](#delete-mount-target-cli).
-To delete a file share, the file share must be in a `stable` or `failed` state (i.e., when provisioning fails).
+Before you can delete a file share, make sure that all mount targets belonging to the file share are [deleted](#delete-mount-target-cli).
+The file share must be in a `stable` or `failed` state (i.e., when provisioning fails).

+Also, if the file share has a replica file share, you must first remove the replication relationship.
+For more information, see [Remove the replication relationship in the CLI](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=cli#fs-remove-replication-cli).

 ```
 ibmcloud is share-delete<SHARE_ID.
 ```
 {: pre}

-## Use the API to manage file shares and mount points
+## Manage file shares and mount points in the API
 {: #file-storage-manage-api}
 {: api}